Extruro/OntoDrop-Patterns/README.md

 You have several options to use this tool.

 ### The web application:
-   1.Go to OntoDrop Patterns web application'<br>'.
+   1.Go to OntoDrop Patterns web application.'<br>'
-   2.Read the guide if this is your first time on the site.
-   3.Fill in the optional parameters in point 1) Choose options.
-   4.Prepare your ontologies in a .zip or .csv file.
-   5.Attach your ontologies in point 2)Upload your ontologies here.
-   6.Wait for the pattern extraction and download them.
+   2.Read the guide if this is your first time on the site.'<br>' 3.Fill in the optional parameters in point 1) Choose options.'<br>' 4.Prepare your ontologies in a .zip or .csv file.'<br>' 5.Attach your ontologies in point 2)Upload your ontologies here.'<br>' 6.Wait for the pattern extraction and download them.'<br>'